groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 <br>

 I repeated this process for all three packages of the product.
-The results are further down, but if you'd like to first try your hand at determining whether the tubes are authentic or counterfeit, here are the photos.
-There are three tubes (A, B, and C), with six images of each package (Image A1, A2, A3, etc.):
+The results are further down, but if you'd like to first try your hand at determining whether these packages are authentic or counterfeit, here are the photos.
+There are three packages (A, B, and C), with six images of each package (Image A1, A2, A3, etc.):

 <br>
 <br>